-A kea with its head inside a Goodnature A24 (stoat and rat trap) 2017.
+A kea with its head inside a Goodnature A24 (with no parrot excluder) 2017.

 A kea killed in a Fenn trap.

 7.0 Reporting kea injury/death from pest control devices

 To ensure pest control methods used in kea habitat are of minimal risk to kea, it is important that any injury to, or death of kea, are recorded.
 This will ensure that information that may save kea lives can be added to this document as it becomes available.